-We currently operate pressurized, all-weather Piper Cheyenne II jet prop airplanes, powered by reliable Pratt & Whitney engines.
-The Cheyenne are capable of speeds approaching 300 mph, minimizing transport times.
-All planes are approved for known icing conditions, and they are equipped with the latest in avionics, including color radar and Global Positioning System (GPS) satellite navigation.
+We have operated pressurized, all-weather Piper Cheyenne II jet prop airplanes for many years.
+The Cheyennes are capable of speeds approaching 300 mph, minimizing transport times.
+In 2016, Cal-Ore began a replacement program by introducing two King Airs to our fleet.
+Cal-Ore currently operates a King Air 200 and a King Air C90-B. The King Air provides later model technology, more room, and in some cases, more capability.
+All planes are approved for known icing conditions, and are equipped with the latest in avionics, including color radar and Global Positioning System (GPS) satellite navigation.
 Cal-Ore operates one helicopter, which is used to support company operations.

 Cal-Ore uses the LifePort loading system to safely and easily load patients onto the aircraft.
 Patients are moved from the ground ambulance gurney to the aircraft gurney on a loading ramp.
 The ramp is attached to the inside of the airplane and slides smoothly into the cabin.

 Each Cal-Ore plane is effectively a portable ICU and is outfitted with state-of-the-art Advanced Life Support (ALS) equipment to facilitate the highest quality air ambulance medical care available.
 This includes a cardiac monitor and defibrillator, oxygen, ventilator, pulse oximeter unit, IV pumps, suction unit and an extensive provision of emergency medical supplies.